There are a few things you can do in order to keep on top of your breast health.

 - Mammograms.
-Yearly mammograms are recommended starting at age 40 for those at average risk of developing breast cancer.
+The American Congress of Obstetricians and Gynecologists recommends starting yearly mammograms at age 40 for those at average risk of developing breast cancer.
 If you are at higher risk, ask your health care provider what tests are right for you.

 - A lump or thickening in or near the breast or in the underarm area.